Bikeman868/Ioc.Modules/README.md

 making it agnostic to the IoC container too.

-Note that if you are using a package that has dependencies and you are providing a concrete implementation of that depencency in your application, then your application must contain a `Package` file defining these implementations so that `Ioc.Modules` knows that the dependencies have been satisfied.
+Note that if you are using a package that has dependencies and you are providing a concrete implementation of those depencencies in your application, then your application must contain a `Package` file defining these implementations so that `Ioc.Modules` knows that the dependencies have been satisfied.